grantcarthew/node-console-probe/README.md

 [![NPM][nodei-npm-image]][nodei-npm-url]

-Provides a `probe()` function to inspect JavaScript objects.
-Outputs a tree including the parent object properties and methods down through the prototype hierarchy.
+Provides a couple of functions to inspect JavaScript objects.
+The `probe()` function outputs a prototype hierarchy tree to the console.
+The `json()` function safely writes a stringified object output to the console.

 ## Installing